ALL OUR PLASTIC BOTTLES WILL BE 100% RECYCLABLE BY 2025

 Our mission towards creating zero waste is driven by repurposing by-products and using them in our products, such as our Frankincense Intense™ Lift range, which uses our award-winning Frankincense Active Phyto Complex.
 This uses a by-product of frankincense essential oil distillation, developed with a University Research Centre in Italy and made using a patented enzymatic process.

-We use other by-products such as ground peach seeds in our scrubs.
+We use other by-products such as ground peach pits in our scrubs.
 Not only do these cut down on resource use, they often create additional revenue streams for farmers.

 Reduced Packaging Options

 We’re taking steps to avoid packaging completely where possible, for example, we sell dried herbs and encourage customers to bring their own containers for refills, we have also launched a product refill scheme in ten of our stores.